Skip to main content

 hyperlink._url.URLParseError: port must not be empty: 'http:'

-It throws a ValueError in a handful of cases, if you include whitespace in the scheme:
+It throws a ValueError in a handful of cases, if you give it in an invalid scheme, say by extra whitespace or invalid characters:

 >>> hyperlink.parse(" http://")